drupal-graphql-compose/documentation/features/layout-builder.md

 # Layout Builder (dev)

 > :fire: Enable the **graphql_compose_layout_builder** module.\

-> :baby: This module is in development preview, and could undergo changes depending on feedback.
+> :baby: This module is in development preview, please provide your feedback to make it excellent.

+## Currently on dev

+This functionality is on the **dev** branch of graphql_compose, scheduled for beta-9.

 ```bash
 composer require 'drupal/graphql_compose:2.0.x-dev@dev'